Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction

 \section{Detailed Experimental Setup}

 \shortsection{SVHN} SVHN is naturally divided into a core training set comprising approximately $73$K images and an extra training set of around $531$K images.
 Initially, the model is trained on the $73$K labeled images.
-To evaluate the generalizability of our selection schemes, we apply it to a synthetic dataset generated using a DDPM model \cite{gowal2021improving}.
+To evaluate the generalizability of our selection schemes, we apply them to a synthetic dataset generated using a DDPM model \cite{gowal2021improving}.

 \shortersection{Configuration} For model training, we adopt a WideResNet 16-8 (WRN-16-8) architecture \cite{zagoruyko2016wide} in all our SVHN experiments.
 We generate adversarial examples using PGD attacks exactly as implemented by Zhang et al. \cite{zhang2019theoretically}, with step size $0.007$, $10$-step PGD attack iterations, and $\ell_\infty$ perturbation magnitude $\epsilon = 0.015$.
 Hyperparameters are set the same as in Carmon et al. \cite{carmon2019unlabeled} except for the number of epochs.
 For SVHN, we use a training batch size of $128$.
-All of our experiments that utilize all of the extra 531K data are run for $200$ epochs and the experiments with $1$M generated data are run for $400$ epochs.
+All of our experiments that utilize all of the extra 531K data are run for $200$ epochs, and the experiments with $1$M generated data are run for $400$ epochs.
 To prevent overfitting and reduce computational complexity, we run our experiments with selected data for $75$ epochs with early stopping.
-Following prior literature~\cite{carmon2019unlabeled}, we adopt an SGD optimizer with a weight decay factor of $5\cdot 10^4$ and an initial learning rate of $0.1$, along with a stepwise learning rate scheduler with a decaying factor of $10$ at epochs $75$ and $90$.
+Following TRADES~\cite{zhang2019theoretically}, we employ an SGD optimizer with a weight decay factor of $5\cdot 10^4$ and an initial learning rate of $0.1$, along with a stepwise learning rate scheduler with a decaying factor of $10$ at epochs $75$ and $90$.

-\shortersection{Evaluation} For the attack evaluation to calculate the robust accuracy using PGD attack, we keep the parameters similar to that of Carmon et al. \cite{carmon2019unlabeled} for better comparison.
-We use step size $0.005$, number of attack steps $K = 100$.
-We evaluate models at $\epsilon = 0.015$, which is the same as the value we used during training.
-We also use Auto Attack with the same $\epsilon$ value as in PGD attack.
+\shortersection{Evaluation} For the attack evaluation to calculate the robust accuracy using PGD attack, we keep the parameters similar to those of Carmon et al. \cite{carmon2019unlabeled} for better comparison.
+We use a step size $0.005$, and a number of attack steps of $K = 100$.
+We evaluate models at $\epsilon = 0.015$, which is the same value used during training.
+We also use Auto Attack with the same $\epsilon$ value as in the PGD attack.